wuher/devil/README.markdown

 If the resource returns Django's `HttpResponse`, devil doesn't touch the return value at all but just passes it on to the client.
-If the return type is any of the other four, devil tries to encode the data using the appropriate mapper.
+If the return type is any of the other five, devil tries to encode the data using the appropriate mapper.
 Furthermore, devil's `Response` object provides a way for the resource to include HTTP response code and headers along with the data.
 Devil will automatically use response code `200 OK` in cases where the response code